-State of the Scotian Shelf
+State of the Scotian Shelf Report

-The Scotian Shelf is a 700 kilometre long section of the Continental Shelf, situated between the Laurentian Channel on the northeast and the Northeast Channel/Fundian Channel on the southwest.
+The Scotian Shelf is a 700 km long section of the Continental Shelf, situated between the Laurentian Channel on the northeast and the Northeast Channel/Fundian Channel on the southwest.
 Large shallow banks are found on the outer part of the shelf, with basins and smaller banks in the middle and inner shelf.
 The Scotian Shelf is a rich ecosystem characterized by a diversity of marine life, communities and habitats.
 The Scotian Shelf is also alive with ocean activity.
 There are a variety of human activities that occur on the shelf both on a year-round and seasonal basis.

-The International Convention on Biological Diversity defines biodiversity as the variability among living organisms from all sources including inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems”.
+The International Convention on Biological Diversity defines biodiversity as the variability among living organisms from all sources including terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems.
 Generally, it refers to variety and abundance of organisms in given areas.
 A diversity of species requires a diversity of habitats.
 Habitats are the building blocks of the Scotian Shelf ecosystem.
 They provide homes for the animals, plants, and microbes that inhabit the coastal and offshore waters.

 Intact marine habitats in the Scotian Shelf support productive fisheries and serve a host of other functions such as cycling nutrients, filtering pollution, storing carbon, and providing recreation opportunities.
 Habitats of the Scotian Shelf do not exist in isolation, each habitat functions as part of the larger Scotian Shelf landscape Human activities and natural conditions affect biodiversity through direct and indirect effects on species, communities and habitats.